drreynolds/smuhpc-workshop/source/session_9.rst

 The key to launching MPI jobs on the batch1 or batch2 portions of the SMU HPC system, is that you must supply an "executable" to condor that handles the process of launching your program appropriately.
-This Condor/MPI interaction is handled through incorporating a few specific items into your condor submission script, along with a customized executable script that handles the launching of your executable.
+This Condor/MPI interaction is taken care of by incorporating a few specific items into your condor submission script, along with a customized executable script that handles the launching of your executable.